 Our customers typically do not provide us with firm, long-term purchase commitments.
 A substantial majority of our sales are made on a purchase order basis, which permits our customers to cancel, change or delay their product purchase commitments with little or no notice to us and often without penalty to them.
 Because production lead times often exceed the amount of time required by our customers to fill their orders, we often must build SoCs in advance of receiving orders from customers, relying on an imperfect demand forecast to project volumes and product mix.
 As a result of a number of factors, including longer manufacturing times for our products and increased demand from customers during fiscal year 2023, we increased our inventory levels.
-In recent periods, some customers have indicated they are reducing their inventory levels of our products, which may reduce such customers' demand for our products in future quarters.
+These factors have substantially subsided and we expect conditions to return to more stability in future periods.